When you are running international Google Ads, Glopal relies on the data from the Google Ads platform for reporting and campaign optimization.

-To minimize the risk of poor tracking, Glopal also uses Google native tagging by enabling the auto-tagging feature in Google Ads.
-This lets Google handles all the complex URL parameters, tracks several dimensions automatically, and feeds the ad campaigns with these data in Google Ads.
+Note 1: Since Glopal imports GA conversions for comparison, and to minimize the risk of poor tracking, Glopal also uses Google native tagging by enabling the auto-tagging feature in Google Ads.
+This lets Google handles all the complex URL parameters, tracks several dimensions automatically.

-Note: In Google Ads, it is important to include in Conversions only the final actions you want to get.
+Note 2: In Google Ads, it is important to include in Conversions only the final actions you want to get.
 While product page views, adds to cart or initiated checkouts are indicators of a visitor’s engagement and progress in the purchase funnel, those are not what you’re looking for.
-That’s why they can be added as conversion actions to track and provide data points, but they should not be included in the Conversions column.
+That’s why they can be added as conversion actions to track and provide data points, but they should not be what the campaigns optimize towards.